Best Time to Visit Seoul: When to Go & Weather Guide

 August

 Like July, the summer month of August isn’t one of the most comfortable times to plan a trip to Seoul.
 The dead heat and sticky conditions don’t bode well for a comfortable journey.
-As you’d expect, the extreme humidity drags along its fair share of rainstorms.
+The extreme humidity drags along its fair share of rainstorms.
 August is the second wettest month of the year in Seoul.

 • Rainfall: 283 mm